CasssieGithub/Portfolio/README.md

 ## Description
 My portfolio is an representation of myself and projects I've worked on.
 It was really fun to make!
-I hope you enjoy it!
+I hope you like it!

 ## Pictures